spirit-warrior/ammas-tour-2024/README.md

 ---

+#### Dimensions and overview

 - Width, side-to-side - 42.875 inches / 47 7/8
 - Length, front-to-back - 25.5 inches
 - Thickness of plywood base - 0.75 in
-- Thickness of top platform (not including padding) - No estimate yet
+- Thickness of top platform (not including padding) - TBD
 - Total height to surface of structure - (not including padding)

-- Adjustable from XX inches to XX inches
+  - Adjustable from 15 7/8 inches to 23 inches (Paul's numbers?
+380 mm and 560 mm)

-#### Lifting system for Amma's chair

-Amma's chair will use the same lifting columns as for the peetham
+- Amma's chair and peetham use the same lifting columns
   - DHLCE-270A

+#### Switches, buttons, and controls

+- Amma's wired switches
+  - "Raise" button & "Lower" button
+  - must be easy to use, simple and intuitive
+  - Location must be -
+    - Easy to reach
+    - Not subject to accidental usage
+    - possibly on surface of seat, under the arm rest
+- Other wired switches - near back of chair, toward right side, Amma's right
+- Location of control panel
+  - protected from accidental damage
+  - visible from some perspective during darshan

-#### Adjustable arm rests for Amma's chair
+#### Modify arm rests for Amma's chair

 - Modify chair so that height of arm rest is adjustable
+  - allows for manual adjustment
+  - as shown in separate section - Amma's Arm Rests in Amritapuri

+#### Modify padding on arm rest

-- Modify padding on the back of the arm rest so that an elastic band can go over the arm rest to hold chair cloth in place
+- Modify padding on back of the arm rest so that an elastic band can go over the arm rest to hold chair cloth in place

 #### Replace the strings that hold the back cushion

 - Use strings like the ones on the Michigan chair

-#### Notes from Paul
+#### Notes from Paul Sawyer

 - Surface of peetham and chair - 3/4" plywood
 - Base of peetham and chair - 3/4" plywood